 Faculty and Students in the Chemistry Department participate in the Rutgers High Performance Computing Project which provides local support for the use of massively parallel computers at National Supercomputer Centers.

-The Department of Chemistry has a fully equipped in-house glassblowing shop where we create and repair laboratory glassware including bubblers, columns, cuvettes, glass-tubing, outlet spouts, sublimators, traps, etc. Services include, but are not limited to: glass-cutting/elongation, creation and repair of connections, glass bending, repair of broken pieces/chipped items, and replacement of adaptors/vials.
+The Department of Chemistry has access to a fully equipped glassblowing shop located at Princeton University where we create and repair laboratory glassware including bubblers, columns, cuvettes, glass-tubing, outlet spouts, sublimators, traps, etc. Services include, but are not limited to: glass-cutting/elongation, creation and repair of connections, glass bending, repair of broken pieces/chipped items, and replacement of adaptors/vials.

 We also have an electronics shop, and the combined Chemistry-Physics Machine Shop is located in the adjacent Serin Physics Laboratory.
 For those who wish to do some of their own instrument fabrication, a self-service machine shop is available.